(Why) Do Central Banks Care about Their Profits?

 We document that central banks are discontinuously more likely to report slightly positive profits than slightly negative profits, especially amid greater political pressure, the public’s receptiveness to more extreme political views, and when governors are reappointable.
-Profit concerns are absent when no such factors are present.
-The propensity to report small profits over small losses is correlated with a more lenient monetary policy and greater tolerance for inflation.
+The propensity to report small profits over small losses is correlated with more lenient monetary policy and higher inflation.
 We conclude that there are agency problems at central banks, which give rise to discontinuous profit incentives and are related to their policy choices and outcomes.
 These findings inform a debate about the political economy of central banking, monetary stability, and the effectiveness of non-traditional central banking.

 Keywords: Central Banks, Profitability, Non-Traditional Central Banking, Monetary Stability